 Although this is not a corporate perk, some firms welcome insurers into their offices to market disability policies at group pricing.

-Worksite benefits or voluntary benefits are the terms used to describe these types of perks.
+Worksite or voluntary benefits are the terms used to describe these perks.
 They could be a good choice if the coverage is decent and the premiums are affordable due to group rates.

 The following are examples of possible tradeoffs: